bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 ### **Adjustments**

 * In `dfs`, changed variable names to be more semantic.
-Specifically, changed names to be clear that
+Specifically, changed names to be clear that:
   * we are using a stack to do our business
   * we are keeping track of the current vertex being considered
   * we are keeping track of visited vertices